Updated Testing Guidance

 - When a 48-hour turnaround time for testing cannot be met due to testing supply shortages, the facility should document its efforts to obtain quick turnaround test results with the identified laboratory or laboratories and contact to the local and state health department.

-SNFs have submitted proposed COVID-19 testing plans to their local Licensing and Certification Program District Office.
 Although CDPH is no longer conducting separate mitigation surveys, SNFs should continue use of the strategies developed as part of their SNF Mitigation plans and integrate them into their infection control and emergency preparedness plans.
 As testing and mitigation strategies change based on updated CDC or CMS guidance, updated plans and policies and procedures will need to be revised.
-CDPH will be conducting State Monitoring Infection Control Mitigation Surveys which will look at some of the components of the prior SNF Mitigation Surveys and additional requirements associated with recently issued Public Health Orders.

-SNFs may submit any questions about infection prevention and control of COVID-19 to the CDPH Healthcare-Associated Infections Program via email at HAIProgram@cdph.ca.gov.
+SNFs may submit any questions about infection prevention and control of COVID-19 or this AFL to the CDPH Healthcare-Associated Infections Program via email at CovHAI@cdph.ca.gov.

 If you have any questions about state testing prioritization plans, please contact the Testing Taskforce at firstname.lastname@example.org.